mathworks/jupyter-matlab-proxy/README.md

 - **Licensing:** When you execute MATLAB code in a notebook for the first time, enter your MATLAB license information in the dialog box that appears.
 For details, see [Licensing](https://github.com/mathworks/matlab-proxy/blob/main/MATLAB-Licensing-Info.md).
 The MATLAB session can take a few minutes to start.

+- **Sharing MATLAB across  notebooks:** By default, multiple notebooks running on a Jupyter server share the underlying MATLAB process, so executing code in one notebook affects the workspace in others.
+To use a dedicated MATLAB for your kernel instead, use the magic `%%matlab new_session`.
+For details, see [Magic Commands for MATLAB Kernel](https://github.com/mathworks/jupyter-matlab-proxy/blob/main/src/jupyter_matlab_kernel/magics/README.md).
+To learn more about the kernel architecture, see [MATLAB Kernel for Jupyter](https://github.com/mathworks/jupyter-matlab-proxy/blob/main/src/jupyter_matlab_kernel/README.md).

 - **MATLAB Kernel:** The MATLAB kernel supports tab completion and rich outputs:
   * Inline static plot images
   * LaTeX representation for symbolic expressions